 Ontario premier calls on COVID restriction protesters to end their 'occupation'

-OTTAWA, Ontario — Ontario's Conservative premier called Friday for demonstrators to end the "occupation" of Ottawa, while police moved 150 officers to the parts of the capital most affected by the protest against COVID-19 restrictions.
+Ontario's Conservative premier called Friday for demonstrators to end the "occupation" of Ottawa, while the crowdfunding site GoFundMe said it would refund or redirect to charities the vast majority of millions raised by demonstrators protesting COVID-19 measures in the Canadian capital.

 "It's not a protest anymore.
 It's become an occupation," Ontario Premier Doug Ford said.
 "It's time for this to come to an end."